att47/pa1-pipeline/README.md

 ## SQL analysis (`transform.sql`)

 **Query 1 — Dem vote share by precinct:** Shows how competitive each precinct is and how performance changed between 2022 and 2024.
-Useful for identifying base precincts vs. swing precincts.
+Identifies base precincts vs. swing precincts.

 **Query 2 — Total votes by county and year:** Tracks turnout trends across Bucks and Montgomery counties.
-A drop in Dem votes even in a win signals soft turnout that GOTV can address.

-**Query 3 — Opportunity targets (precincts trending Dem):** Finds every precinct where Democratic vote share *improved* from 2022 to 2024, ranked by the size of improvement.
-These are the precincts where 2026 organizing dollars will have the highest ROI — the trend is already moving, it just needs reinforcement.
+**Query 3 — Opportunity targets (precincts trending Dem):** Finds every precinct where the Democratic vote share *improved* from 2022 to 2024, ranked by the size of improvement.
+These are the precincts where 2026 organizing dollars will have the highest ROI.